xJeneKx/unzip/README.md

 ### Parse zip by piping entries downstream

-If you `pipe` from unzipper the downstream components will receive each `entry` for further processing.
+If you `pipe` from unzip-stream the downstream components will receive each `entry` for further processing.
 This allows for clean pipelines transforming zipfiles into unzipped data.

 Example using `stream.Transform`: